Ashat Aimagambetov: Proposal on LGBT censorship law

 In April 2024, Aimagambetov, with a fellow Mäjilisman Janarbek Äşimjanov, proposed to alter the "On mass media" law in a way that would prohibit the mentions of LGBT people throughout Kazakh mass media. Äşimjanov then claimed that this alteration would not censor information, but rather prohibit propaganda and the "imposing of biased information".
 It was also clarified that the change would not affect news-styled information about LGBT and would, rather, help to "stop the promotion of ideas that can cause division in society".
 It is notable that if this change were to be adopted, the law's new look would liken "LGBT propaganda" to "propaganda or agitation of the cult of cruelty and violence, social, racial, national, religious, class and clan superiority".
 Aimagambetov, unlike Äşimjanov, refused to comment on the proposal.

 Resignation petition

-On February 6, 2022, a group of activists in Kazakhstan launched a petition addressed to President Kassym-Jomart Tokayev demanding the resignation of the Minister of Education and Science of the Republic, Askhat Aimagambetov.
+On 6 February 2022, a group of activists in Kazakhstan launched a petition addressed to President Kassym-Jomart Tokayev demanding the resignation of the Minister of Education and Science of the Republic, Askhat Aimagambetov.

-Plagiarism in a Doctoral Dissertation
+Doctoral dissertation plagiarism allegation

 In 2020, Anar Kairbekova, former head of a department at the Ministry of Education and Science of the Republic of Kazakhstan, accused Askhat Aimagambetov of forgery and corruption.
 She conducted a study of Askhat Aimagambetov's doctoral dissertation and concluded that the minister's thesis, defended in 2009, had been rewritten and supplemented in 2019.
 By comparing the two works, Kairbekova discovered that the second version contained signs of manipulation and falsification of the original text, which Aimagambetov committed 10 years after defending his doctoral dissertation, while serving as head of the Ministry of Education and Science of the Republic of Kazakhstan.